lwhiteley/match-comment-phrase-action/README.md

-# match-comment-phrase-action
+# Match Comment Phrase (Github Action)

+matches a phrase within a github comment and outputs a boolean value when found by a specific mode

-## Example usage in a workflow
+## Example usage

 Your workflow needs to listen to the following events: